-During this time, you may be wondering how to see my friends or family, my care manager or IRIS consultant, my co-workers-all the people you see every day.
+During this time, you may be wondering how to see your friends or family, your Care Manager or IRIS Consultant, your co-workers-all the people you see every day.
 The good thing is there are many ways to connect with other people.
 People can connect on their phones, computers, IPADS, smart phones.
 There are many services being offered free now for people who can't leave their houses.